View from live performance as part of the exhibition Identity. of What? at Teatro LATEA, New York, 2018.

 Materials: body, conceptual garment, pedestal, text, music, spoken word.

-Cuquita, the Cuban Doll, performs exaggerated modeling poses for the audience while we listen to fragments of the essay "Why Have There Been No Great Women Artists?” by Linda Nochlin, and she dances to “Se Acabó” (It’s Over) by Afro-Cuban singer La Lupe.
+As Cuquita, The Cuban Doll, Romagoza poses for the audience with a recording of her voice reciting fragments from the essay "Why Have There Been No Great Women Artists?” by Linda Nochlin, and she dances to “Se Acabó” (It’s Over) by Afro-Cuban singer La Lupe.
 As Cuquita, Romagoza interacts with Nochlin's essay as a Cuban in the US seeking to rebuild a cultural home within the US art scene where she often doesn't feel included or represented.
-The project explores notions of identity, feminism and how to overturn stereotypes placed on Cubans by Western supremacy.
+She mocks the misogynist and racist stereotypes that particularly plague immigrant women, separated from their families and exposed to prejudice and violence on a daily basis.

 At the end of the performance, Cuquita exits leaving a paper on the pedestal that says: